aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-matrices/_index.md

 ## Introduction

-Welcome to this step‑by‑step **Java 3D graphics tutorial**.
+Welcome to this step‑by‑step **java 3d graphics tutorial**.
 In this guide you’ll learn how to **concatenate transformation matrices** to transform 3D nodes effortlessly with Aspose.3D.
 Whether you’re building a game engine, a CAD viewer, or a scientific visualizer, mastering matrix concatenation gives you precise control over translation, rotation, and scaling in a single operation.

 ## Quick Answers
 - **What is the primary class for a 3D scene?** `Scene` – it holds all nodes, meshes, and lights.